spotlightpa/poor-richard/content/news/2020-02-10-SPLDINNIMAN11.md

 +++
-arc-id = "A6RRWTTNMZBG7HPE4ZPRNRXDHY"
-internal-id = "SPLDINNIMAN11"
+image = "2020/02/01f43aap5gxfhdyj.jpeg"
-image-credit = "David Swanson / Staff Photographer" image-description = "Pennsylvania State Sen. Andy Dinniman." image = "2020/02/01f43aap5gxfhdyj.jpeg" slug = "andy-dinniman-retirement-pennsylvania" published = 2020-02-10T17:36:00Z
-internal-budget = "Longtime state Sen. Andy Dinniman announced he will not seek reelection this year." title = "The Pennsylvania Senate's most outspoken pipeline critic is retiring" subtitle = "" description = "Andy Dinniman, a longtime Chester County Democrat and one of the most prominent critics of the Mariner East pipeline system, will not seek reelection." blurb = "Andy Dinniman, a longtime Chester County Democrat and one of the most prominent critics of the Mariner East pipeline system, will not seek reelection." authors = ["Cynthia Fernandez"] kicker = "Capitol Notebook"
+image-description = "Pennsylvania State Sen. Andy Dinniman." image-credit = "David Swanson / Staff Photographer" published = 2020-02-10T17:36:00.000Z authors = ["Cynthia Fernandez"] title = "The Pennsylvania Senate's most outspoken pipeline critic is retiring" description = "Andy Dinniman, a longtime Chester County Democrat and one of the most prominent critics of the Mariner East pipeline system, will not seek reelection." blurb = "Andy Dinniman, a longtime Chester County Democrat and one of the most prominent critics of the Mariner East pipeline system, will not seek reelection." kicker = "Capitol Notebook" suppress-featured = true slug = "andy-dinniman-retirement-pennsylvania"
 +++

 <i><b>Capitol Notebook by </b></i><a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> provides updates on important news and notes from the halls of power in Harrisburg. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our weekly newsletter.</i></a>